origin-1/gulp-eslint-new/README.md

 Type: `(result, callback) => void`

 Call an asynchronous function for each ESLint file result.
 The callback must be called for the stream to finish.
-If a value is passed to the callback, it will be wrapped in a Gulp PluginError and emitted from the stream.
+If a value is passed to the callback, it will be wrapped in a gulp PluginError and emitted from the stream.

 ### `eslint.results(action)`

 Param type: `(results) => void`

 Call a function once for all ESLint file results before a stream finishes.
 No returned value is expected.
-If an error is thrown, it will be wrapped in a Gulp PluginError and emitted from the stream.
+If an error is thrown, it will be wrapped in a gulp PluginError and emitted from the stream.

-The results list has a `warningCount` property that is the sum of warnings in all results; likewise, an "errorCount" property is set to the sum of errors in all results.
+The results list has a `warningCount` property that is the sum of warnings in all results; likewise, an `errorCount` property is set to the sum of errors in all results.

 ```javascript
 gulp.src(['**/*.js','!node_modules/**'])